arthur5120/real-time-chat-app/--todo-list.md

 // Done yesterday

-Add condition to display the confirm button based on message content and isMessageFocused state, ensuring the button remains visible even if message confirmation fails.
-Adapt onClickEditModeIcon function to handle keydown events from a span, including a check for a specific key combination to confirm changes via keyboard shortcut.
+Update sendMessage function and socket events for user inactivity status Modified socket event handlers and the sendMessage function to trigger an update of the user's inactivity status when a message is sent.

 // Done today

-Update sendMessage function and socket events for user inactivity status

-Modified socket event handlers and the sendMessage function to trigger an update of the user's inactivity status when a message is sent.
+Create a user type specific to chat to resolve type errors.
+Update handleBeforeUnload useEffect to utilize local user ID instead of fetching from the server.